Life these days is about finding the right balance, the perfect blend of work and play, needs and wants, saving and spending.

 You’ll face the same type of decision-making when shopping for life insurance.
 Too little coverage can leave your family underinsured, too much can have you overpaying for your individual needs.

+Do I need life insurance?
 Consider: If the unexpected happened, and your family faced a future without you, your policy should be enough to replace your income for 5 to 10 years.
+How much life insurance should I buy?
 If you earn $100,000 a year, $1 million in coverage may be just about right.
 And even if you earn less than that, there’s the mortgage, auto loans, and the cost of sending your kids to college to consider.

 Most of us would leave behind financial responsibilities, which is why it’s important to balance them with just the right amount of life insurance coverage to help protect your loved ones.